arthurgousset/algorithms/README.md

 # Algorithms

-This is a repository in which I keep various implementations of algorithms and data structures.
+This is a repository in which I keep implementations of algorithms and data structures I've used to practice.
-You can read more about the implementations here at https://blog.opensigma.org/.